xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 - the first time a visitor comes to the site, they should get a modal form to select a location.
 - the location information (region term name, region term ID, and Salesforce region ID) are saved a cookie `ellison_region`
-- the cookie values are used by scripts block.js and site-footer.js
+- the cookie values are also used by any webform with a `region__c` or `webform_region_c` input to add the Salesforce region ID
-- the cookie values are also used by any webform with a `region__c` input to add the Salesforce region ID
+- @todo find out which "region" value is the populating Salesforce

 **Salesforce region IDs**